FNS-Division/cpp-user-guide/docs/models.md

 ### Feasibility

-Cellular is considered a feasible technology for a POI if it is within the cellular coverage area.
+Cellular is considered a feasible technology for a POI if it is within the cellular coverage area (3G, 4G or 5G).

 ### Required data inputs